 We don’t have control over our Internet connection, our teammates, and especially our opponents.
 So we have to do our best to change the tide in our favor.
 Talking trash against our teammates or enemies most likely won’t make any difference.

 Real Life.
-We don’t have control over our boss, our government, our economy, and other people.
+We don’t have control over our boss, government, economy, and other people.
 What we do have control over is ourselves.
-When in stressful situations, it is best to keep calm and look for opportunities to control.
+It is best to keep calm in stressful situations and look for opportunities to control.
 Things like the way you talk or the way you act and react.

 12. Practice makes all the difference.